handsontable/hyperformula/docs/api-template.md

 #### HyperFormula
 This section contains information about the class for creating HyperFormula instance.
 It enlists all available public methods alongside their descriptions, parameter types, and examples.

-The snippet shows an example of a static method: the `buildFromArray` along with sample data and configuration:
+The snippet shows an example how to use `buildFromArray` which is one of three static methods for creating an instance of HyperFormula:
 ```
 const sheetData = [
  ['0', '=SUM(1,2,3)', '52'],